How to setup a Blue Yeti microphone

 Ah, this is a great one!
-You get excessively annoyed and you just don’t want the audience to listen to your ranting; well, just mute the microphone.
+You get excessively annoyed and don’t want the audience to listen to your ranting; well, just mute the microphone.

 Yeti Pro has this excellent feature/button followed by a red LED that flashes when the microphone is muted.
-When the microphone is operating normally, the LED signal will be constantly on.
+When the microphone operates normally, the LED signal will be constantly on.

 For the unaware ones, when we talk about mic gain, we are talking about microphone sensitivity.
-In the case of our Yeti Pro stereo microphone, we’re discussing here, this feature is controlled by a special dial (gain knob) placed at the back of the microphone.
+On the Yeti Pro stereo microphone, this feature is controlled by a gain knob at the back of the microphone.

-In the majority of cases (i.e. other microphones connected via USB cable) you would have to go for a software addition to regulate the gain.
-Luckily, with the Blue Yeti microphone, the gain knob is already included so you have quick access.
+In most cases (i.e., other microphones connected via USB cable), you must use a software app to regulate the gain.
+Luckily, the gain knob is already included with the Blue Yeti microphone, so you have quick access.

-If you aren’t sure why this is important, well just imagine a sudden background noise irrelevant to your gaming session (people getting loud, let’s say).
-In this case, just turn the gain knob down, diminish the background noise and avoid peaking and/or overloading your microphone.
+If you aren’t sure why this is important, imagine a sudden background noise.
+In this case, turn the gain knob down, diminish the background noise and avoid peaking and overloading your microphone.

-Did I mention before that blue yeti or the yeti stereo microphone is connected to the pc systems by a simple USB cable?
+Did I mention before that Blue Yeti or the Yeti stereo microphone is connected to a PC by a simple USB cable?

-Why of course I did!
-Now you will ask and why the heck is this relevant?
+Why, of course, I did!
+Now you will ask why the heck is this relevant.
 Well, for one…you will need no drivers or software to use Blue Yeti.
-Yeah, it’s rather simple to set it up is what I’m trying to tell you.
+Yeah, it’s rather simple to set it up, is what I’m trying to tell you.

 No. If you wondered whether our little yeti requires any phantom power, I am more than thrilled to say No. The cable it comes with does all the job, so you’re good.